fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - This physical host will not be used by any other customer of Azure.
 - Maintenance events schedule will be controlled by the Customer/owner, we can't control that on a shared physical host.

+### Deleting a Resource group will delete all the resources associated with the resource group.

+## What is a Workload

+it is a unit of functionality - Application or service

+Example(s):

+- Web application
+- Database Server
+- VM

+## Important note

+If a VM is stopped, Azure will not count the Compute cost, but you will still be charged for Disks associated with the VM